SBit-Project/sbit.dev/docs/Tools/SBit-JS.md

 The `repoData` contains the ABI definitions of all the deployed contracts and libraries, as well as deploy addresses.
 This information is used to instantiate `Contract` instances.

-`Contract` instantiated with `SBit`'s factory method is able to decode all event types found in `repoData`.
+`Contract` instantiated with ``'s factory method is able to decode all event types found in `repoData`.
 Whereas a `Contract` constructed manually is only able to decode event types defined in its scope, a limitation due to how the Solidity compiler output ABI definitions.

 It is recommended that you use Sbit to instantiate `Contract` instances.